agstephens/ansible-slurm/playbook/LOCAL-README.md

  - created vagrant inventory: inventories/hosts-vagrant

- - destory and recreate: slurm-server VM
+ - destroy and recreate: slurm-server VM

  - login to it and append these lines to: /etc/hosts 192.168.50.74 slurmserver slurmserver.localdomain
 192.168.50.76 slurmworker1 slurmworker1.localdomain